J-Schaefer/franka-ros-with-developed-tasks/README.md

     1- a task named (cartesian_pickup_task) in package (franka_example_controllers).
-       this task is a simple application of the franka_ros Cartesian controller, where the robot will move to a certain (x,y,z) specified by the (.cpp) code and pick-up an object with a certain width and move it to nother (x,y,z9 location and release it.
+       this task is a simple application of the franka_ros Cartesian controller, where the robot will move to a certain (x,y,z) specified by the (.cpp) code and pick-up an object with a certain width and move it to nother (x,y,z) location and release it.
        The robot finally return back to its home position.
     2- a task named (cartesian_text_write_task) in package (franka_example_controllers).
        this task is a simple application of the franka_ros Cartesian controller, where the